 The Algarve region of Southern Portugal is famous for its warm weather and its beaches.
-The beaches are amazing and in the summer.
-Tourists who flock to the Algarve for fun in the sun.
+The Algarve beaches are amazing and in the summer tourists flock to the Algarve beaches for fun in the sun.
 Towns like Albufeira, Sagres, Faro beach and Lagos explode with tourists.

 A notice at the establishment said it was closed in the winter.
 Apparently, during the summer the beach is patrolled by lifeguards which make it brilliant for families.
 The car parking is a lottery at best with no real organised car parking.
-There is some adjacent land that people can park. we actually tried twice to have a look at this beach.
+There is some adjacent land that people can park.
+We actually tried twice to have a look at this beach.
 The first time, we got out of the car and a few steps away when the sky opened and we were drenched within seconds.
 We had to make our way back to the hotel to change and thought we had missed our chance.
 Later that day we made our way back out and we were so pleased that we did.
 This was a great Algarve beach for kids!

-Do you think this looks like one the best beaches in the Algarve?
+Do you think this looks like one the best beaches in Algarve Portugal?

 There are many beaches along the Algarve.
-These two beaches stand out for us as the best beaches in the Algarve.
+These two beaches stand out for us as the best beaches in the Algarve to see.
 These beaches have scenic appeal and access from major towns on the Algarve.
 Do yourself a favour and visit the best beaches in the Algarve.
 For that matter, there are many great Portugal beaches waiting to be explored